The Human Services Committee was established in 1996 by the Mayor and City Council to:

 - Identify unmet human service needs within the city.

-The Fairfax Area Disability Services Board advises local government about the service needs of persons with physical and sensory disabilities and implements the Americans with Disabilities Act.
+This board advises local government about the service needs of persons with physical and sensory disabilities and implements the Americans with Disabilities Act.

-Fairfax Area Long Term Care Coordinating Council.
 In an effort to meet the Long Term Care needs of the Fairfax area, the Council's strategic plan organizes priority needs into five service areas: Coordination of Medical and Social Services, Housing, Mobility and Transportation, Services for Older Adults, and Services for Young Adults with Disabilities.

-The Fairfax Area Commission on Aging informs the community of the needs of the elderly and makes legislative and budgetary recommendations to the Board of Supervisors on issues faced by the elderly.
+This commission informs the community of the needs of the elderly and makes legislative and budgetary recommendations to the Board of Supervisors on issues faced by the elderly.

-The Health Systems Agency for Northern Virginia plans for the health-care needs of the area and works with other regional groups on health-care issues.
+This agency plans for the health-care needs of the area and works with other regional groups on health-care issues.